twrzes/scrnaseq_ei/README.md

 ### Annotation file
 The annotation file contains sample names as row and all available meta-data (conditions/batches) as columns.
 The filename of this file ends at `*_ann.txt`.

-#### TASK:
-Look at the downloaded `segerstolpe_ann.txt` file in `dataset3` directory - assuming that we are interested in differences in different cell types, can you see any potential confounding factors that may be problematic in the analysis of the dataset?

 ## 1. Starting the analysis
 **Script name:** [https://github.com/twrzes/scrnaseq_ei/blob/master/scripts/1_sc3_script.R](https://github.com/twrzes/scrnaseq_ei/blob/master/scripts/1_sc3_script.R)
 ### 1.1.
 Loading the data to R